jethrodaniel/sqlite_extensions-uuid/README.md

 ## Usage

-The extension provides the following:
+Sqlite's uuid extension provides the following:

 - `uuid()` - generate a version 4 UUID as a string
 - `uuid_str(X)` - convert a UUID X into a well-formed UUID string